 We showcase three projects developed in collaboration with AI, demonstrating its power to accelerate the design and implementation of complex systems.
-The projects span mobile application development, computer architecture, and FPGA design.
+The projects span Android application development, computer architecture, and FPGA design.
 These case studies highlight the capabilities of Google's Gemini 2.5 Pro in a practical engineering context.

 1. B_Bot: BLE Android Control Application